TERMZL0ckd0wn/StandPy/README.md

 # StandR - (Stand - Er)
-A StandBy Mode written in Rust for small SBC's (or other machines imaginable) with a screen... duh!
+A StandBy Mode written in Svelte frontend and a Rust backend for small SBC's (or other machines imaginable) with a screen... duh!